Noweisri/Encryption-Algorithms-GUI/README.md

 Here We'll Speak About How To get your Own Copy of the Code
 1. You must have a Github Account

-2. Go to top Right and Click Fork Button
+2. Go to the top right and Click Fork Button

-3. Make sure that "Copy the main branch only" button is selected, then Click Create Fork Button
+3. Make sure that the "Copy the main branch only" button is selected, then Click the Create Fork Button

 4. Now you have your Own Version Of the Code

-5. Add your Changes On the Code ( To Know How to Add your Algorithm Click [Here](#Tips-for-editng-code)
+5. Add your Changes On the Code ( To Know How to Add your Algorithm Click [Here](#Tips-for-editng-code) )

 ## Tips for editing code:

-###How to add your algorithm to drop-menu list
+### How to add your algorithm to the drop-menu list
 ```Java
 Object[][] ArrayOfAlgorithms = {
 			{ "Example Algorithm", }, // Algorithm name, String